 into a taffeta of rustling things,

-the names they mumble on are nowhere known.
+Odd dates they mumble on are nowhere known.

-The grass grows thickly on ungardened loams,
+The grass sprouts thickly on unrollered loams;

 A mix of slums and industry was right

-to keep the far-off home fires burning bright.
+to keep the chandeliers still burning bright.